jackwillis/militanthistory/_lm_articles/01/end-dictatorship-of-big-business.md

 and workers’ democracy is our
 time.

+{:.final}
 **This was the struggle which was started 100 years ago on May Day 1886.
 This is still the struggle today.
-The time has come to complete this task.**&nbsp;❧
+The time has come to complete this task.**

 {:.author-info}
 John Reimann is a member of Local 36, United Brotherhood of Carpenters (<abbr>UBC</abbr>).